 While Core is not an accelerated or honors program, students can receive 15 semester hours of honors credit for completing the Core Program.
 Core is a strong academic program and students in the program receive support in the form of highly committed faculty, Core Residence Assistants and Core Fellows.

 Core Program Director

-Faculty who teach in the program include: Atlas (Religious Studies); Cadegan (History); Cardilino (Religious Studies); Carillo (English); Cox (Philosophy); Crum (Art and Design); Dixon (Psychology); Donnelly (Sociology, Anthropology, and Social Work); Dorf (Music); Gabbe (Philosophy); Henning (Religious Studies); Holcomb (Sociology, Anthropology, and Social Work); Inglis (Philosophy); James (Philosophy); Johnson (Religious Studies); Kebede (Philosophy); Leming (Sociology, Anthropology, and Social Work); Mackay (English); Maclachlan (Music); Majka (Sociology, Anthropology, and Social Work); Marvin (Philosophy); Meisami (Philosophy); Miller (Religious Studies); Reeb (Psychology); Smith (Religious Studies); Thompson (Religious Studies); S. Trollinger (English); W. Trollinger (History); Velasquez (Philosophy); Wilhoit (English).
+Faculty who teach in the program include: Atlas (Religious Studies); Cadegan (History); Cardilino (Religious Studies); Carillo (English); Cox (Philosophy); Crum (Art and Design); Darrow (History); Dixon (Psychology); Dorf (Music); Fine (English); Gabbe (Philosophy); Gomez (History); Graham (Sociology, Anthropology and Social Work); Groppe (Religious Studies); Henning (Religious Studies); Holcomb (Sociology, Anthropology and Social Work); Inglis (Philosophy and Religious Studies); James (Philosophy); Kallenberg (Religious Studies); Kebede (Philosophy); Kittle (English); Leming (Sociology, Anthropology and Social Work); Mackay (English); Maclachlan (Music); Majka (Sociology, Anthropology and Social Work); Marvin (Philosophy); Meisami (Philosophy); Miller (Religious Studies); Picca (Sociology, Anthropology and Social Work); Rhubart (Sociology, Anthropology and Social Work); Smith (Religious Studies); Thompson (Religious Studies); S. Trollinger (English); W. Trollinger (History and Religious Studies); Velasquez (Philosophy); Wilhoit (English).